katsisaac50/ReadMe/README.md

 <h2>
   About me
 </h2>
-<p>Am a full stack web developer with the following skills:- javascript, reactjs, mongodb, html , git and css, interested in learning new tech.
+<p>I am a full stack web developer with the following skills:- javascript, reactjs, mongodb, html , git and css, interested in learning new tech.
 Beside coding I also enjoy playing football and table tennis.
 </p>
 <p>
   <a href="https://www.codewars.com/users/katsisaac50">